-Once the wind farm is fully operational, Biala Wind Farm will establish a Community Enhancement Fund, providing approximately $92,308 per annum for community projects.
+Ahead of the project becoming fully operational, Biala Wind Farm will establish a Community Enhancement Fund, providing more than $90,000 per annum for community projects.

 The Community Fund will provide grants to projects, services, facilities or educational assistance located within 20km of the wind farm, which are aimed at:

-- enhancing any aspect of the local environment, which could include ameliorating any impacts from the wind farm; or
+- enhancing any aspect of the local environment; or

 - benefitting the local community.

 For the first three years of operation, community projects within a 5km radius of Biala Wind Farm will be the main funding priority for the Community Fund.

 For a map showing the 5km and 20km distances around the wind farm, please click here.

 A Community Enhancement Fund committee has been established to administer the Fund.
 The committee is coordinated by Upper Lachlan Shire Council under its Section 355 provisions.
 The committee is responsible for assessing applications and making recommendations on which should be supported.
 These recommendations are passed to Upper Lachlan Council’s elected councillors for the final decision.
 Biala Wind Farm has one member on this committee, alongside two representatives of Upper Lachlan Shire Council and two members of the community.

 Who can apply to the Community Enhancement Fund?

 Members of the community through incorporated or registered not for profit organisations.